 Features and Benefits of EP Accreditation

-EP v1 utilizes NCDR Registry® data to support clinical decisions.
+Clinical Quality Measure Options: EP also utilizes NCDR Registry® data to support clinical decisions.
 Facilities already participating in one of the following four NCDR hospital registries will be positioned to rapidly focus on performance improvement efforts.

 - AFib Ablation Registry™

 - LAAO Registry™